lightstep/lightstep-tracer-javascript/README.md

 * `verbosity` `number` *optional, default=1* - controls the level of logging to the console
     - `0` - the client library will *never* log to the console
-    - `1` - only the first error encountered will be logged to the console
+    - `1` - error reporting will be throttled to the first error per minute
     - `2` - all errors are logged to the console
     - `3` - all errors, warnings, and info statements are logged to the console
     - `4` - all log statements, including debugging details